imteekay/machine-learning-research/courses/introduction-to-machine-learning/multilayer-perceptron/README.md

 ![complete extented regre
 ssion model](./images/complete-extented-regression-model.png)

-And then each latent feature is used as the input for a logistic regression model to generate a binary probability of a particular outcome.
+And then each latent feature (also called `filters`) is used as the input for a logistic regression model to generate a binary probability of a particular outcome.

 ### Example: Handwritten numbers